Comparison of the AK-47 and M16: Magazines

 In July 2016, the U.S. Army introduced the new Enhanced Performance Magazine.
 These new magazines have tan bodies and blue followers.
-"Unlike previous magazines, the EPM uses a new, modified magazine body (and therefore not interchangeable, hence the different color) which presents the rounds at a more favorable angle to the rifle’s feedway, improving reliability and, importantly, preventing the hardened steel tips of new 5.56mm M855A1 Enhanced Performance Rounds from contacting the aluminum feed ramp section on M4 type rifles."
+"Unlike previous magazines, the EPM uses a new, modified magazine body (and therefore not interchangeable, hence the different color) which presents the rounds at a more favorable angle to the rifle’s feed way, improving reliability and, importantly, preventing the hardened steel tips of new 5.56mm M855A1 Enhanced Performance Rounds from contacting the aluminum feed ramp section on M4 type rifles."
 This allows for a dramatic 300% increase in the number of rounds fired between stoppages.

 Service life

-AK-47 type rifles are made in dozens of countries, with "quality ranging from finely engineered weapons to pieces of questionable workmanship."
+AK-47-type rifles are made in dozens of countries, with "quality ranging from finely engineered weapons to pieces of questionable workmanship."
 As a result, the AK-47 has a service/system life of approximately 6,000, to 10,000, to 15,000 rounds.
-The AK-47 was designed to be a cheap, simple, easy to manufacture assault rifle, perfectly matching Soviet military doctrine that treats equipment and weapons as disposable items.
-As units are often deployed without adequate logistical support and dependent on "battlefield cannibalization" for resupply, it is actually more cost-effective to replace rather than repair weapons.
+The AK-47 was designed to be a cheap, simple, easy-to-manufacture assault rifle, perfectly matching Soviet military doctrine that treats equipment and weapons as disposable items.
+As units are often deployed without adequate logistical support and dependent on "battlefield cannibalization" for resupply, it is more cost-effective to replace rather than repair weapons.

 Both the AK-47 and the M16 have small parts and springs that need to be replaced every few thousand rounds.
 However "Every time (an AK) is disassembled beyond the field stripping stage, it will take some time for some parts to regain their fit, some parts may tend to shake loose and fall out when firing the weapon.
 Some parts of the AK-47 line are riveted together.
-Repairing these can be quite a hassle, since the end of the rivet has to be ground off and a new one set after the part is replaced."
+Repairing these can be quite a hassle since the end of the rivet has to be ground off and a new one set after the part is replaced."